Is your revenue team ready for what's next?

-Over the last 15 years the automotive Internet Department has gone through several significant changes as technology progressed and consumer behavior was analyzed.
+Over the last 15 years, the automotive Internet Department has gone through several significant changes as technology progressed and consumer behavior was analyzed.
 The auto industry embraced better descriptions, pictures and video.

 Dealers invested in more technology and advanced the newest Internet “diet” that would sell more leads and drive their business to new heights.
 And after all that change, the average dealer is doing little better than they were when they started.
-The inside joke is that there are big BDC’s and small BDC’s but no old BDC’s.
-The fact that BDC’s are started, changed and stopped by utilizing metrics that have little to do with the overall effectiveness of the department, speaks volumes about the misunderstanding of the department’s overall mission.
+The inside joke is that there are big BDCs and small BDCs but no old BDCs.
+The fact that BDCs are started, changed and stopped by utilizing metrics that have little to do with the overall effectiveness of the department, speaks volumes about the misunderstanding of the department’s overall mission.

 Whether you implement a BDC or an Internet Department the objective is the same, how to grow the Internet business.
-The reasons most BDC’s fail to grow is and continues to be that the yardstick that is used to measure their success is muddied in the department’s overall responsibility.
+The reason most BDCs fail to grow is and continues to be that the yardstick that is used to measure their success is muddied in the department’s overall responsibility.
 What to measure, and how?
 What metric or set of metrics can actually grow the business?
 Is there a way to grow the Internet department that is measurable and sustainable?
 The answer is, yes.
-What Conversica’s artificial intelligence software showed us after working over 8 million leads is that there are particular measurements which, when analyzed, can help increase sales, decrease marketing costs and most definitely grow your business.
+What Conversica’s artificial intelligence software showed us after working over 8 million leads is that there are particular measurements that, when analyzed, can help increase sales, decrease marketing costs and most definitely grow your business.

 Successful metrics depend on the understanding of what to measure.
 To grow your business you must first start with your lead provider choices.
-These providers supply you with the leads outside your own work to drive leads into your website.
+These providers supply you with the leads outside your own work to drive leads to your website.
 Of the over 100 lead providers available the ones you utilize should each be evaluated as to their true value including the effective lead cost.
-True value should be based not on gut feeling or other non-quantifiable metrics but actual definable metrics that you can utilize to make your decisions.
+True value should be based not on gut feeling or other non-quantifiable metrics but on actual definable metrics that you can utilize to make your decisions.
 Ironically the most-measured metric turns out to be the one measurement that actually brings the least value, close rate.
 The trap to avoid is measuring how many sales are credited to a particular lead provider.
-This is the easiest to measure but most unreliable.
+This is the easiest to measure but the most unreliable.
 Closed sales are the measurement of past performance.
 It’s the measure of results that included many different circumstances coming together at precisely the right time to create the actual sale.

 So then if close rates are a bad measurement, what is the best measurement?
 Lead Engagement.
 This is defined as the percentage of leads that actually participated in a volley or two-way communication after the initial lead was submitted.
-This can also be looked at as “opportunity”.
-The opportunity is a forward looking measurement that is more predictable.
+This can also be looked at as “opportunity.”
+The opportunity is a forward-looking measurement that is more predictable.
 This is not to be confused with total leads.
-A lead provider which supplies 100 leads but only 35 of which ever connected with you after the initial lead would be looked at as having a 35% lead engagement rate.
-The 100 lead total was of little value, and taking into consideration how much work is required to chase after 65 leads that never engaged shows that low engagement lead providers can increase your work load and produce little to no rewards.
+A lead provider which supplies 100 leads but only 35 of whichever connected with you after the initial lead would be looked at as having a 35% lead engagement rate.
+The 100 lead total was of little value and taking into consideration how much work is required to chase after 65 leads that never engaged, shows that low-engagement lead providers can increase your workload and produce little to no rewards.
 And the fact is that after 100 years the auto industry has not significantly changed closing ratios.
 What can be increased is opportunities.
 The largest dealers in the country are the largest because they have the most opportunities not because they close 80% of the leads that come in.

 Engaged leads may be hard to measure.
 Outside of solutions like Conversica – which measures this important metric – analyzing this will require a more manual process to gather this information.
 Utilize your CRM to gather total leads, and then your engaged leads can then be used to divide and see the engagement rate.
-After the lead providers are ranked by lead engagement percentages each can then be valued based upon the actual real value of delivering opportunities to the dealership.
+After the lead providers are ranked by lead engagement percentages each can then be valued based on the actual real value of delivering opportunities to the dealership.
 The more opportunities that are available to the Internet department, the more appointments can be made, which turns into more floor traffic.
-This is the one real way to increase sales – generate more floor traffic.
+This is the one real way to increase sales – to generate more floor traffic.